Close

 Can I claim both 80GG and HRA?

-Yes, you can claim 80GG and HRA, but only the lower amounts.
+You can claim 80GG and HRA, but only in lower amounts.

 11